jiancg/Jukebox-Relay/README.md

 An Express server that relays Spotify data like top artists, top tracks, and currently playing to my personal site.

-`retrieveListeningData()` Returns information about the currently playing track, including metadata such as track title, artist, and album
+## Server Routes

+`/now-playing` returns the track that the user is currently listening to

-`retrieveTopArtists()` the top 10 artists for the current month based on the user’s listening history
+`/top-artists` returns the user's top 10 most listened to artists for the last 4 weeks

-`getTopTracks()` for the current month, ranked by play count
+`top-tracks` returns the user's top 10 most listened to tracks for the last 4 weeks

 ## Tech Stack